-Patios and decks are similar in that they are both open-air leisure areas.
+Patios and decks are similar and are both considered as open-air leisure areas.
 These structures are generally differentiated from one another based upon construction materials.
 Those built from brick, block, stone or concrete (masonry) are classified as patios and those built from lumber are designated as decks.

-If you intend to construct a patio or deck, you must apply for a building permit and submit site plans showing the existing and proposed structure location(s), including well and/or septic (if applicable).
-Structural plans are also required.
+If you intend to construct a patio or deck, a Building Permit must be obtained, and site plans showing the existing and proposed structure location(s), including well and/or septic (if applicable), must be submitted.
+Structural plans also are required.

-If you are located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
-Unless erected by the homeowner, all home improvement projects require a contractor who is licensed with the Maryland Home Improvement Commission.
+If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
+Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.

 Download Patios and Decks PDF

 The following plans are required to apply for a Patio Permit.

 - Three (3) Site/Plot plans that indicate the location